Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 ## Initialize the Application and Grant Permissions for Sample Data Access
 Duration: 2

-Call the startup procedure to initialize the app:
+Starting on the same worksheet, you can now initialize Tempo:

 ```sql
 CALL TEMPO.MANAGER.STARTUP();
 ```
 <!-- ------------------------ -->

 ## Perform Inference
 Duration: 2